Ghostlore: Ireland

 The Banshee is one of the most well known spirits in Irish folklore.
 Within these folktales, hearing a banshee's scream is viewed to portend the death of a family member.
-The banshees description changes significantly depending on the folktale, with the only consistent details generally being that the banshee is the spirit of a woman with long flowing hair who can be heard loudly keening in the countryside.
+The banshee's description changes significantly depending on the folktale, with the only consistent details generally being that the banshee is the spirit of a woman with long flowing hair who can be heard loudly keening in the countryside.
 In some variations of the tale the banshee is thought to be the spirit of a murdered woman or a mother who died in childbirth.
 The Scottish Bean Nighe is specifically the banshee of a woman who died during childbirth.
 The banshee is often depicted accompanying the death coach in European folklore.

+Faroe islands

+The huldufólk are a race of fairies or elves who are said to live in the mountains, hills, and rocks of the Faroes.
+They are said to be similar in appearance to humans, but they are much smaller and have pale skin and long, dark hair.
+The huldufólk are generally benevolent creatures, but they can be mischievous if they are angered.
+The Huldufólk are an important part of Faroese folklore and culture.
+They are often featured in stories and legends, and they are said to be real by many Faroese people.
+The Huldufólk are seen as a symbol of the Faroe Islands' natural beauty and isolation.
+To many they are also seen as a reminder of the importance of respecting nature and living in harmony with the environment.

+India

+India is a land of diverse cultural and religious traditions, and ghostlore has been an integral part of the country's folklore and mythology for centuries.
+The concept of ghosts, or bhootas, is deeply rooted in Indian culture, and they are often depicted as malevolent spirits that haunt specific locations or individuals.
+The various cultural practices, such as veneration of ancestors, have played a significant role in shaping Indian ghostlore.

 Latin America

 In almost every Latin American country, you can find stories about the Sihuanaba, or horse-faced women.
 The Sihuanaba is said to lead unfaithful men into dangerous situations.
 Variations of the story exist, but in almost all of them, the spirit is a type of shapeshifter who exclusively preys on men.
 Name variations include Cihuanaba, Ciguanaba, and Ciguapa.

 La Llorona, or The Wailer, is an extremely widespread folklore story within Latin American countries.
 Many different versions of the La Llorona story exist, but generally they focus on the spirit's intense grief for her lost children.